Summer FAQs

 How do I make bunk requests for my child?

-To make a request, parents may submit one request on the Camper Information Form online.
+To make a request, parents may submit one request on the Camper Information Form online (released in early 2025).
 You may only request children who are in the same session as your child.
 We make every effort to ensure that each camper is granted their first request.
+We can only guarantee either your first or a mutual request.
 Please know that the bunk assignments we make are done so in the best interest of all campers.

 Is there financial aid or scholarships available to attend camp?